civol/HDLRuby/README.md

 end
 ```

-As seen in the code above, the `bit` type can be omitted when declaring a
+In this example:

-signal, and when a clocked process contains only one statement, it can be
+* The `bit` type is omitted for signal declarations (it is the default type).

-described using the `as` method.
+* Since the process contains only a single statement, it is expressed more compactly using the `at` method.

-Similarly, the `adder8` module can be described as follows:
+Similarly, the `adder8` module can be written more concisely:

 ```ruby
 system :adder8 do